Pressure Washing Quote Calculator

 How to Use This Tool:

-Build the estimate from the job scope first, then check whether the cost and risk assumptions still support the selling price.
+Build the estimate from the measured job scope first, then review whether the modeled cost and risk assumptions support the selling price.

 - Choose Surface type.
-It sets starting rate, production pace, common method, minimum charge, and risk assumptions for surfaces such as driveways, siding, decks, roofs, fences, pavers, and commercial flatwork.
+This sets the starting rate, production pace, common method, minimum charge, and risk profile for driveways, siding, decks, roofs, fences, patios, and commercial flatwork.

-- Enter Washable quantity and the correct unit.
-Area surfaces use square units; fence work can use linear units.
+- Enter Washable quantity with the correct unit.
+Area surfaces use square units.
+Fence work uses linear units.
+Measure only the surfaces included in the quote.

 - Set Soil and stain level, Access and water, Wash method, and Market profile.
-These controls adjust rate, time, fixed charges, chemical recovery, and uncertainty.
+These choices adjust unit rate, time, fixed charges, chemicals, and uncertainty.

-- Review Base service rate, Minimum charge, Production pace, Loaded labor rate, Chemical and supplies rate, Route drive time, and Target gross margin.
+- Review Base service rate, Minimum job charge, Crew production pace, Loaded labor rate, Chemical and supplies rate, Route drive time, and Target gross margin.
+Replace default rates with your local price book when you have one.

-- Open Advanced for crew size, setup minutes, equipment rate, route miles, mileage recovery, special treatment add-ons, projected visits, quote rounding, and currency display.
+- Open Advanced for crew size, setup minutes, equipment and fuel rate, route miles, mileage recovery, special treatment add-ons, projected visits, quote rounding, and currency display.

 - Read Job Quote, Customer Brief, Cost Build, Soil Scenarios, and Quote Curve.
-If a warning says the method can damage the selected surface, change the method or confirm the surface by inspection before sending a price.
+If a warning says the method can damage the selected surface, change the method or inspect the surface before sending a price.

 Interpreting Results:

-- Job Quote summarizes the target quote, range, effective unit price, deposit suggestion, time estimate, customer value, modeled method, and gross margin check.
+- Job Quote summarizes the target quote, quote range, effective unit price, deposit suggestion, calendar time, customer value, modeled method, and gross margin check.

-- Customer Brief converts the estimate into sendable customer language, including scope, method, and risk confirmations.
+- Customer Brief turns the estimate into sendable language for scope, method, range, site checks, and follow-up.

-- Cost Build shows the parts behind the quote, including surface-rate price, fixed access and method fees, labor cost, chemicals, equipment and mileage, cost floor, and minimum charge.
+- Cost Build shows the line items behind the price, including surface-rate price, fixed charges, labor, chemicals, equipment, mileage, cost floor, and minimum charge.

-- Soil Scenarios compares the same job across light, standard, heavy, oil or rust, and neglected conditions.
+- Soil Scenarios compares the same scope across light, standard, algae, oil or rust, and neglected conditions.

-Do not overread the final number as a guaranteed contract amount.
-A heavy oil stain, fragile oxidized siding, blocked drainage path, steep roof, unsafe ladder access, or customer request for reclaim can change the work after the first estimate.
+Do not treat the final quote as a contract amount until the scope has been confirmed.
+Heavy oil, fragile oxidized siding, blocked runoff, unsafe roof access, poor water supply, plant protection, windows, vehicles, and customer exclusions can all change the work after a first estimate.

 Technical Details: